 Peter Goodwin, Ph.D., President, University of Maryland Center for Environmental Science

 Peter Goodwin is the President of the University of Maryland Center for Environmental Science (UMCES).
 Goodwin is the founding director of the Center for Ecohydraulics Research at the University of Idaho, an interdisciplinary group working on the simulation of ecological response to management actions or changes in physical processes of rivers, lakes, estuaries, and wetlands.

-Joe Greco, Director of Planning and Business Development, Ports America Chesapeake
+Joe Greco, Vice President of Containers, Ports America Chesapeake

-Joe Greco is the Director of Planning and Business Development for Ports America Chesapeake.
-Joe has a diverse background with a maritime career that extends twenty-two years and covers leadership roles in operations, sales and marketing, labor management, intermodal and supply chain with a focus on beneficial cargo owners.
+Joe Greco is the Vice President of Containers for Ports America.
+Joe has a diverse maritime background with a career that extends twenty-three years and covers leadership roles in operations, sales and marketing, labor management, intermodal and supply chain, and beneficial cargo owner’s relationships.

 Ben Grumbles, Secretary, Maryland Department of the Environment